Splunk.com

 FAQ – Splunk.com

-Q3: What types of data can be collected with Splunk?
+2. What types of data can Splunk ingest?

-A7: Yes, Splunk offers a free 30-day trial of its platform.
+Answer: Yes, Splunk provides a free trial of its software.

 Comments